finn-no/FINN-styl-e/README.md

   $ sudo npm link

   - Usage
-  $ make a config.json file and cd to this folder.
+  ? make a config.json file and 'cd' to this folder.
   $ finnstyle